HCLarsen/time_ext/README.md

 This library also overrides some of the convenience methods to the Int object, to return Interval instead of Span objects for Int#days, Int#weeks, Int#months, and Int#years.

+NOTE: This library is just a rough draft.
+This functionality is being added to the Crystal core library.

 ## Installation

 Add this to your application's `shard.yml`: